-Michael Albertus is an associate professor in the Department of Political Science at the University of Chicago.
-His main research focus is on the political conditions under which governments implement egalitarian reforms.
-His first book, Autocracy and Redistribution: The Politics of Land Reform, published by Cambridge University Press, examines why and when land reform programs are implemented.
-It won the 2016 Luebbert Award for best book published in comparative politics in 2014 or 2015.
-Other research interests include political regime transitions and stability, politics under dictatorship, clientelism, and civil conflict.
-Albertus' work has been published in the American Journal of Political Science, World Politics, Journal of Conflict Resolution, Quarterly Journal of Political Science, British Journal of Political Science, Comparative Political Studies, International Studies Quarterly, World Development, and elsewhere.
+Michael Albertus is a professor in the Department of Political Science at the University of Chicago.
+His research examines democracy and dictatorship, inequality and redistribution, property rights, and civil conflict.
+His most recent book, Property Without Rights: Origins and Consequences of the Property Rights Gap, published by Cambridge University Press in 2021, examines why governments that implement land reform programs only rarely grant property rights to land beneficiaries and how that impacts development and inclusion.
+It won honorable mentions for Best Book award by APSA's Democracy and Autocracy section and the Riker Book Award for best book in political economy.
+Albertus' work has been published in the American Journal of Political Science, Journal of Politics, World Politics, Journal of Conflict Resolution, Journal of Development Economics, Quarterly Journal of Political Science, Comparative Political Studies, International Studies Quarterly, and elsewhere.